amizak/Devops-projects-1-10/Project-1/Linux-practice-project.md

 ##### This command is used to view the first ten lines of a text.
 Adding an option lets you change the number of lines shown. the head command is also used to output piped data to the CLI.

 ### Command: tail
 ##### This command displays the last few lines of a file. it allows users to check whether a file has new data or to read error messages.
-By default, this command the last 10 lines of a file but you can adjust the number of lines by using the option -n.
+By default, running this command will show the last 10 lines of a file but you can adjust the number of lines by using the option -n.

 ### Command: diff
-##### This command is used to compare the context of 2 text files and display the differences between them. it is useful to help identify the changes between different version of a file.
+##### This command is used to compare the context of 2 text files and display the differences between them.
+It is useful to help identify the changes between different version of a file.
 Developers often use the diff command to alter a program instead of rewriting the entire source code.

 ### Command: tar
 ##### This command is used to create, view and manipulate archive files.
-The tar command archives multiple files into a tar file- a common Linux format similar to ZIP, with optional compression.
+The tar command archives multiple files into a tar file which is a common Linux format similar to ZIP, with optional compression.

 ## File Permissions and ownership
 ### Command:chmod
-##### This command isused to modify a file or directory's read, write,and execute permissions.
-In Linux, each file is associated with three user classes - owner, gorup member, and others.
+##### This command is used to modify a file or directory's read, write,and execute permissions.
+In Linux, each file is associated with three user classes - owner, group member, and others.

 ### Command:Chown
 ##### This command lets you change the ownership of file, directory, or symbolic link to a specified username.